umairahmed111/raspberrypi-network-threat-detection/PROJECT_LOG.md

  - Mapped how reputation influences the state machine indirectly by modifying escalation sensitivity, cooldown duration, de-escalation    resistance, and re-entry friction.
  - Explicitly prohibited reputation from directly setting states or blocking traffic.
  - Concluded that Phase 4 implementation should focus on memory and decay only, without modifying existing Phase 2 or Phase 3 files.

+## Day 7

+Resuming after a three-days gap.
+Re-reading logs to re-anchor where I stopped.